NicolasGulam/BaSP-A2022-Etapa-1/README.md

 flexbox or grid making the landing more difficult to order.
 ### Week 04
 In the fourth week, we replicated the landing page of the screenflow of week 01 that works in mobile, tablet and desktop.
 The objective was to use Flexbox as the main tool for the creation of the Responsive Design following the concept of Mobile First.
+### Week 05
+In the week number 5:
+On the one hand, we had some practical exercises of Javascript applying the concepts learned.
+On the other hand, we had to modify and correct the files of week 4 that was about the responsive design of the landing page.
+Try them out here: https://user.github.io/BaSP-M2022-Etapa-1/semana-05/index.html